 New editions may be encountered in predicted time series data.

 Other data, such as tidal atlas or harmonic constant data are updated much less often, typically on an annual basis.

 The system should check for the availability of new data at a frequency that matches the update frequency.

-Conflicting displays